Muhsabrys/IUNADI/README.md

 # IUNADI at NADI 2023 shared task: Country-level Arabic Dialect Classification in Tweets for the Shared Task NADI 2023

 ## Overview
-This repository contains the code and resources for our paper: ["IUNADI at NADI 2023 shared task: Country-level Arabic Dialect Classification in Tweets for the Shared Task NADI 2023"](https://aclanthology.org/2023.arabicnlp-1.72.pdf).
+This repository describes our paper: ["IUNADI at NADI 2023 shared task: Country-level Arabic Dialect Classification in Tweets for the Shared Task NADI 2023"](https://aclanthology.org/2023.arabicnlp-1.72.pdf).
 Our work describes an approach to classify Arabic dialects from tweets as part of the NADI 2023 shared task.
 The dataset includes tweets from 18 Arab countries, and the goal is to classify tweets at the country level.

 ## Abstract
 We explored various machine learning models, including: